What are houses in multiple occupation (HMOs)?

 Landlords are responsible for carrying out fire risk assessments for common areas in HMOs.

-To meet their obligations under the Regulatory Reform (Fire Safety) Order 2005 and the Fire Safety Act 2021, HMO landlords in England and Wales must conduct and review fire risk assessments covering the shared areas of an HMO.
+To meet their obligations under The Regulatory Reform (Fire Safety) Order 2005 and the Fire Safety Act 2021, HMO landlords in England and Wales must conduct and review fire risk assessments covering the shared areas of an HMO.
 A fire risk assessment is used to assess and manage a property’s fire safety risks.

-For more information, read Conducting a fire risk assessment
+For more information, read Conducting a fire risk assessment.

 Other safety considerations for HMO landlords

 To maintain fire safety, a landlord should also consider electrical safety and gas safety.
-Faults with poorly checked and maintained electrical and gas equipment may lead to dangerous fires in HMOs.
-For more information on landlord responsibilities, read Legal obligations of a landlord and Legal obligations of a landlord in Scotland.
-Ask a lawyer if you have any further questions.
+Faults with poorly checked or maintained electrical and gas equipment may lead to dangerous fires in HMOs.